ChadwickCSP/ping-pong-Wyatt-Wagner/README.md

 This exercise is designed to give you experience in working in teams on code, which is very common in development.
 This is a critial and very important concept that you will want to aim to master.
 Please be sure to reach out to your instructors with any questions or frustrations so we can assit you.
 The instructions start very explicit and gradually get vauge so be on the lookout and trust your insticts.
 ## Setup
+Each person needs to clone this repository onto their local machine.

-After cloning this repository you want to run these commands
+After cloning this repository you want to cd into the repository and run these commands

 ```
 cp git-commit-template.txt ~/.git-commit-template.txt
 git config --global commit.template ~/.git-commit-template.txt
 ```

-This will set up you commit template to automatically bring up the file to remind you of the format you want.
+This will set up a commit template to automatically bring up the file to remind you of the format I want.

 1. Activity: Both